Isha Keskar

 Isha Keskar (born 11 November 1991) is an Indian film and television actress who works primarily in Marathi films.
-She is known for her lead roles in the Marathi series Jai Malhar, Majhya Navaryachi Bayko and Laxmichya Paulanni.
+She is known for her lead roles in the Marathi series Jai Malhar, Majhya Navaryachi Bayko and Lakshmichya Paulanni.

 Early life

 Isha Keskar is from Pune, Maharashtra.
 She completed her schooling from Sinhagad School in Pune, and she is a graduate in psychology from Symbiosis College, Pune.

 Career

 Keskar began her career with the Marathi film We are On!
 Houn Jau Dya in 2013.
 The following year, she portrayed the character Banu in the popular mythological series Jai Malhar, which garnered significant acclaim.
 She also appeared in the well-known Marathi family drama series Majhya Navaryachi Bayko.

 In 2023, she took on her first leading role in the film Sarla Ek Koti, starring alongside Onkar Bhojane and Chhaya Kadam.